po1sigala/live/02-Lesson-Plans/Full-Time/12-Week/README.md

 ## Career Connection

-* If you'd like more information on Career Services, visit the [Career Services resources page](https://mycareerspot.org/).
+* If you'd like more information on Career services, visit the [Career services resources page](https://careernetwork.2u.com/).

 ## Heads-Up